More than Just an Incredible Ride

-RTC Rail-Trail Sojourns are more than just rides; they’re powerful “trail-building tools” that highlight the incredible impact of long-distance trail routes on America’s communities.
+RTC Rail-Trail Sojourns are more than just great rides (and they are great rides!); they’re powerful “trail-building tools” that highlight the incredible impact of long-distance trail routes on America’s communities.

 Our sojourns unite a selection of trails for a short period of time—ultimately serving as unique “dry runs” designed to benchmark—through real-world examples and user surveys—how trail-system improvements could increase local bikeability and walkability.